Kirt Webster accused of sexual harassment: What to know about the claims

 Who is Austin Rick?

-Austin Rick, whose stage name is Austin Cody, is originally from Waldorf, Maryland.
-He moved to Nashville in 2008 to work with Webster.
+Austin Rick, whose stage name is Austin Cody, is originally from Waldorf, Maryland, but moved to Nashville to persue his music career.
+Rick claims Webster began sexually harassing and assaulting him in 2008.

 After ending his country career, Rick attended the University of North Carolina at Chapel Hill.
 He graduated in May with a degree in sociology.

-Despite moving away, Rick told Fox News that Webster has allegedly tried to contact him as recently as this year.
+Despite moving away, Rick has said that Webster has allegedly tried to contact him as recently as this year.

 Rick created a GoFundMe page on Oct.
 31 to help pay for his legal fees as he prepares to take Webster to court over the allegations.